How do I find out if Medicaid filed a claim against the estate after someone dies? – North Carolina

 Process & Timing

-2. Confirm notice was sent to DHHS (if required in the estate’s workflow): In many North Carolina estates, counsel sends a copy of the notice to creditors to DHHS when medical assistance may have been involved.
-If that mailing happened, confirm the date it was sent and keep proof of mailing in the estate records, because it affects claim timing and reduces uncertainty about “surprise” claims later.
+- Confirm notice was sent to DHHS: In North Carolina, if the decedent was receiving medical assistance, a copy of the notice to creditors must be sent to DHHS.
+Confirm the date it was sent and keep proof of mailing in the estate records, because it affects claim timing and reduces uncertainty about later claims.

 Exceptions & Pitfalls